 Output A is the random pattern of CVs, quantized to the scale chosen via parameter 2.
-The list of scales is the same as that for the Quantizer algorithm, above.
+The list of scales is the same as that for the Quantizer algorithm, above, with the addition of the 'MIDI 1' and 'MIDI 2' modes from the Dual Quantizer algorithm, below.